Apps for running a business

-For selling anything online, I tend to use Gumroad (I use it for Work Notes).
+For selling anything online, I tend to use Gumroad or PayHip – see this comparison of the two services.

 Last year, I switched to using Notion as my main note-taking/task tracking app.
 The notes have infinite depth, like a Wiki, and they’re incredibly flexible.
 I no longer rely on a mishmash of services to handle what I need – it’s well worth checking out.

 The other app I recommend is Station.
 This is great for bundling lots of tabs/apps into a single screen, making it easy to hide distractions without closing them.

 One of my favourite apps to bring into Station is Noisli.
 It’s a white-noise generator that lets you create a mix of sounds – great for blocking out external noises.